 Here’s some advice on how to process editorial feedback:

-While minor edits like short excerpts and query letters don’t usually require a follow-up phone call, I would strongly recommend that you have a substantive discussion by phone with your editor to discuss the feedback after any full edit.
+While minor edits like short excerpts and query letters don’t usually require a follow-up phone call, I would strongly recommend that you have a substantive discussion by phone or Zoom with your editor to discuss the feedback after any full edit.

 There’s really only so much an editorial letter and margin notes can convey, and talking it through usually leaves the writer with a much clearer sense of what needs to be done and how to move forward.